datawire/forge/docs/docs/intro/overview.md

 * **Plug-in support** Forge includes support for additional plug-ins that run as part of the build/deploy process.
 An example plug-in is Forge's support for Istio.

+* **100% client-side** Forge is installed as a single binary that runs client-side.
+There are no additional components to add to your cluster.

+* **Image tag management** Forge automatically manages your image tags, and provides full traceability from source to production.

+* **No lock-in** Forge's core abstractions are Dockerfiles and Kubernetes manifests, so it's easy for you to adopt Forge into your existing workflow and tools.

 ## Use cases

 Some of the common use cases for Forge include: